cjacks04/academic-site/content/publication/tlt/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Kevin Crowston
+  - Shane L. Larson
+  - Neda Rohani
+  - Joshua R. Smith
+  - Laura Trouille
+  - Michael Zevin
   - Carsten S. Østerlund
-  - Kevin Crowston
+  - Tae Kyoung Lee
-  - Corey Jackson
+  - Corey Brian Jackson
+  - Mahboobeh Harandi
+  - Sarah Allen
+  - Sara Bahaadini
+  - Scott Coughlin
+  - Aggelos K. Katsaggelos

 # Author notes (optional)
 author_notes: